 Instructions

-• While potatoes are boiling, cook bacon in a large skillet over medium heat for 7-8 minutes.
-Remove the bacon from the skillet using a slotted spoon in order to keep the drippings.
-Add the chopped onion and saute for 2-3 minutes, or until tender.
-Add the garlic and continue sauteeing for an additional 30 seconds, or until the garlic becomes fragrant.
+- Meanwhile, cook bacon in a large skillet over medium heat for 7-8 minutes.
+Remove the bacon from the skillet using a slotted spoon, leaving the drippings in the skillet.
+Keep the skillet on medium heat and add the chopped onion.
+Cook until tender, about 2-3 minutes, stirring often.
+Add the garlic and continue cooking for an additional 30 seconds, or until the garlic becomes fragrant.

-• Pour in the broth and vinegar and add the mustard, sugar, salt and pepper.
+- Pour in the broth and vinegar and add the mustard, sugar, salt, and pepper.
 Whisk until well combined.
 Bring the sauce to a boil and then reduce heat to low.
 Simmer for 5 minutes, or until the liquid has reduced by half.
+Remove from heat.

-• Add the potatoes to the vinegar mixture along with the oil and toss until they are completely coated.
+- Add the potatoes to the vinegar mixture along with the oil and toss until they are completely coated.
+Transfer the potatoes to a serving platter.
 Finely chop the cooked bacon and then sprinkle it over the potatoes along with fresh parsley or chives, if desired.
 Enjoy!

 Tap stars to rate!